grzsko/Alignstein/README.md

                       over which signal is transported while computing GWD.
                       [default: 10]
-    -p PENALTY        penalty for feature not matching. [default: 10] -s                Should be only indices of features be dumped?
+    -p PENALTY        penalty for feature not matching. [default: 10] -s                Indicates if as a result only feature indices should be dumped.
+Otherwise basic feature data are dumped.
                       [default: False]
     -n WORKERS_NUMB   max number of processes used for parallelization.
 For multialignment it should not be larger than 16 [default: 16]
 ```

-## Cite us!
+## Citing
 If you use this tool or find this work interesting, do not forget to cite our paper:
 > Grzegorz Skoraczyński, Anna Gambin, Błażej Miasojedow, Alignstein: Optimal transport for improved LC-MS retention time alignment, *GigaScience*, Volume 11, 2022, giac101, https://doi.org/10.1093/gigascience/giac101